 Is it legal to use AI voices on outbound calls in the US?

 Since the FCC’s February 2024 declaratory ruling, AI-generated voices are “artificial or prerecorded” under the TCPA.
-That means you need prior express written consent for outbound AI calls to consumers, plus STIR/SHAKEN attestation on your trunk.
+You need prior express written consent for outbound AI calls to consumers, plus STIR/SHAKEN attestation on your trunk.
 Without those, you’re exposed to statutory damages per call.

 Does the EU AI Act apply to my voice bot?